8 summer activities to avoid learning loss

 • Start a daily journal.

-• Stay physically active (See tips to stay active in the summer).
+• Start a new exercise routine.
+(See tips to stay active in the summer).

-• Take a CPR or first aid course.
+• Take a babysitting, CPR or first aid course.

 • Write letters to friends and family members to surprise them.

-Even with all these options, there will be days during summer break when your scheduled activities don't go as planned.
-Rainy days, sick days and busy days at work happen.
-It's OK for children to have some screen time.
+Of course, there will be days during summer break when your scheduled activities don't go as planned.
+On days like that, it’s important to remember that it’s OK for children to have some screen time.

-Ultimately, Lauer says, if you focus on keeping summer learning entertaining, your child will likely have more success retaining their knowledge.
+Ultimately, Lauer says, if you keep summer learning fun, your child will likely have more success retaining what they’ve learned in school.

-"Creative learning is so fun and can be very different than classroom learning with a little thought," she says.
+"Creative learning can be very different than classroom learning," she says.
 "Use learning as an incentive, not a bribe – and most of all, have fun learning together!"

 See more summer resources